 Let us know your thoughts or questions on the preliminary design plan for a future bridge over the Blackfoot River to replace the existing Sunset Hill Road Bridge near Clearwater in Greenough.

 Missoula County is proposing to replace the existing structure with a single-lane truss bridge.
-A contractor would build the bridge with the existing piers in place and lengthen the approach spans of the new bridge.
-They would ensure the bridge stays on the same alignment and be slightly less than two feet wider than the existing bridge.
+A contractor would build the bridge with the existing vertical supports (piers) in place and lengthen the connection from the bridge to land (approach spans).
+They would ensure the bridge stays on the same alignment and be two feet wider than the existing bridge.
 The new bridge would accommodate all legal loads and would not have any load restrictions.
-The deck surface can be wood or plant mix.
-The deck surface type has not been determined yet, and staff has received feedback in support for a wood and plant mix deck surface.
+This includes Missoula County maintenance equipment – greatly improving winter and summer maintenance in the area.

 Let us know your thoughts or questions on the preliminary design plan for a future bridge over the Blackfoot River to replace the existing Sunset Hill Road Bridge near Clearwater in Greenough.

 Missoula County is proposing to replace the existing structure with a single-lane truss bridge.
-A contractor would build the bridge with the existing piers in place and lengthen the approach spans of the new bridge.
-They would ensure the bridge stays on the same alignment and be slightly less than two feet wider than the existing bridge.
+A contractor would build the bridge with the existing vertical supports (piers) in place and lengthen the connection from the bridge to land (approach spans).
+They would ensure the bridge stays on the same alignment and be two feet wider than the existing bridge.
 The new bridge would accommodate all legal loads and would not have any load restrictions.
-The deck surface can be wood or plant mix.
-The deck surface type has not been determined yet, and staff has received feedback in support for a wood and plant mix deck surface.
+This includes Missoula County maintenance equipment – greatly improving winter and summer maintenance in the area.

 Let us know your thoughts on the Sunset Hill Road Bridge project preliminary design plan.